Alexr03/AdaShip/README.md

 how I could implement something like this.
 Implementation of this "mode" would be easy to do, I can create another menu option to set the mode of the AI.
 If this mode was set to e.g. "Advanced" I would instead create a new instance of a new Player Object called "AdvancedAiPlayer" which would inherit "AiPlayer" so it has its custom functions to do specific AI related stuff from the normal AI.

+#### Validation
+There are a few places where I could have improved user input validation.
+Some places will cause the program to stop functioning as it tries to convert like a empty string to an integer which uses `std::stoi()`, with an empty string this will throw an exception.

+#### Exception Handling
+There are a few places in my code where exceptions could be thrown by the system, e.g. from an invalid input, to accessing a vector using an out of range index.
+I could wrap these in try-catch blocks and if they are thrown I can show a user-friendly message.

+#### Commenting
+I could have commented more of my code in-line.
+I mainly focused on documentation the code with the `///` comments above the method declaration or class declaration in the header files `(.h)`.
+This way in a reputable IDE, it will pick up on this documentation and will show the docs right in the IDE.